 - A collegial culture, which supports others to succeed.
 Examples include participating in mock panels or peer review panels, contributing to career development activities for early career researchers, supporting co-authorship and co-investigator status on grants, sharing contacts and networks (e.g. relating to impact-generating activities), passing on opportunities to earlier career or less senior colleagues to present or participate in meetings or conferences, and nominating colleagues for external recognition.

 - Good research culture at UofG level.
-Examples might include sharing best practice or leading / delivering support that goes beyond an immediate research group or subject, contributing to policy or external initiatives (e.g. through professional bodies, Equality Charters and learned societies).
+Examples might include sharing best practice or leading / delivering support, innovations or improvements that go beyond an immediate research group or subject, contributing to policy or external initiatives (e.g. through professional bodies, Equality Charters and learned societies).

 - Good research practice and research that is more open, honest and transparent, thus supporting colleagues to show collegiality towards the community at large.

-These awards reinforce the revised focus of the 2019/20 academic promotion criteria, which sets the expectation that senior colleagues share their expertise and knowledge across all research dimensions – including outputs, award generation, PGR supervision, and impact.
-Winners were announced at the annual grant-award ceremony hosted by the Principal on 10 June 2019.
+- This award also reinforces the revised focus of the 2019/20 academic promotion criteria, which set the expectation that professors share their expertise and knowledge across all research dimensions – including outputs, award generation, PGR supervision, and impact.